top of page

 If you've followed my blog, or you're around me often, you know that over the past couple of years, I've been publicly supportive of LGBTQ+ issues.
 I've blogged about several books I've read on the subject, I have "Safe Space" signs in my office, ally pins on my book bag, and I wore a rainbow tie to church during pride month.

-In the past 2 months, I have had a few people question me on this.
+In the past 2 months, I have had a few people question me about this.

 "Are you gay?"
 (They didn't ask this directly, but this was the gist)